clairek09/MIC/Modules/M01-introduction-to-azure-virtual-networks/includes/9-implement-virtual-network-traffic-routing.md

 ## Multiple Choice

-What type of routes enable you to override routes that Azure configures?
+What type of routes enable traffic to override routes that Azure configures?

 (x) User-defined routes (UDR){{correct You can create custom user-defined routes in Azure to override Azure's default system routes, or to add additional routes to a subnet's route table.}}
 ( ) System routes{{incorrect, Azure automatically creates system routes and assigns the routes to each subnet in a virtual network.
 You can't create system or remove routes.}}